Concessionary Transport Unit - Freedom Pass and Blue Badge applications privacy notice

 We are required by law to protect the public funds we administer.
 We may use the information you provide to us for the prevention and detection of crime.
 We may also share this information with other bodies that are responsible for auditing or administering public funds including the Audit Commission, the Department for Work and Pensions, other local authorities, HM Revenue and Customers and the Police.

-The council uses data matching as a way of processing large volumes of information.
-While this can be a useful way of detecting fraud, it also enables us to identify information that is inaccurate or out of date, helping us comply with the Data Protection Act 1998.
+The Council uses data matching as a way of processing large volumes of information.
+While it is also an efficient way to identify crime for example, it also enables us to identify information that is inaccurate or out of date, which helps us comply with the Data Protection Act 1998.
 In certain circumstances, data matching also improves service provision through better use of data.

 In addition to undertaking our own data matching to identify errors and potential frauds, we are required to take part in national data matching exercises undertaken by the Audit Commission.
 The use of data by the Audit Commission in a data matching exercise is carried out under its powers in Part 2A of the Audit Commission Act 1998.
 It does not require the consent of the individuals concerned.